 A corporation's owners are called shareholders or stockholders because they own shares of stock in the business.
 The activities of the corporation, including sales, revenues, expenses, assets, and liabilities, are legally segregated from those of its shareholders.
 A U.S. corporation is set up by registering with the state in which it's located, but creating an S corp requires an additional step.

 The term "S corporation" doesn't mean "small corporation."
 This type of business structure is named for Subchapter S of the Internal Revenue Code.
 An S corporation offers shareholders protection against the business's liabilities.

 For tax purposes, an S corporation is considered a tax pass-through entity.
-The S corporation's shareholders only pay taxes on their allocated share of the income of the company, passed through to each individual shareholder on his or her personal tax return.
+The S corporation's shareholders only pay taxes on their allocated share of the income of the company, passed through to each individual shareholder on their personal tax return.
 Losses, deductions, and credits also pass through to the owners.